catnapper/BackwardsFile/README.md

 # BackwardsFile

 Provides a class, BackwardsFile, that reads lines from a text file in reverse.
-This is exactly what the more established 'elif' gem by James Edward Gray II does, but there are a few differences:
+This is exactly what the more established [elif](http://elif.rubyforge.org) gem by James Edward Gray II does, but there are a few differences:

 - BackwardsFile returns Enumerators that lazily read the file.
 - The file is not held open.
 The BackwardsFile object simply remembers its